 I know a lot about music, songwriting, production, music theory, and so much more, but I just got a firm grasp on the world of DJing.
 It's a completely separate thing from the rest of the music industry.
 And it's a very beautiful but sometimes complex and foreign world to visit!

-Some terms have double meanings.
+Some DJ words have double meanings.
 Some terms never appear in the rest of the music industry.
 Some aren't even real words if you want to get technical.

 You might know a bunch of general terminologies about music but be completely lost when it comes to DJ lingo, just like I was.